cloudmesh/cloudmesh-pi-burn/README.md

 ```

 Note how we are able to omit the pi user and .local extension.
 We have
-successfuly configured our bridge.
+successfully configured our bridge.
 Our pis are now ready to cluster.

 ## Set up of the SSH keys and SSH tunnel